mika-sandbox/Unity-KeepAnimatorControllerStateOnDisable/README.md

 - Child GameObject has 0:30 + 0:01 animation, Parent GameObject set to 1:01 animation.
 - Child GameObject has 0:05 animation, Parent GameObject set to 0:10 animation.

+Alternatively, Enable animator component of the `Animator` GameObject from the beggining.